rotationalio/ensign/docs/content/examples/data_engineers.md

 }
 ```

-We then write the function as shown below.
-The function gets executed when a message arrives on the `current_info` topic.
-The first step is to unmarshall the message into a `ApiWeatherInfo` object.
+We then write our `checkRecordExists` function, which will get executed when a message arrives on the `current_info` topic.

+The first step is to unmarshal the message into a `ApiWeatherInfo` object.
 Next we will execute a query to see if a record with the `LastUpdated` value exists and if it does not, we will create a new `WeatherInfo` object and add the current timestamp for the `CreatedAt` field.
-We will then marshall this object and create and return a new watermill message which will get published to the `weather_info` topic.
+We will then marshal this object, create, and return a new watermill message which will get published to the `weather_info` topic.
 If `LastUpdated` already exists, we simply note that the record exists and return `nil`.

 ```golang
 func (d dbHandler) checkRecordExists(msg *message.Message) ([]*message.Message, error) {
 	weatherInfo := ApiWeatherInfo{}